OfficeDev/m365-msteams-northwind-app-samples/Labs/Labs-A/Lab-A06.md

 **6.env_Sample**

-The .env file you will be creating for your development will have two additional key-value pair for bot registration's Azure AD application credentials as below.
-This is what is used in **server.js** file.
+The `.env` file needed for your local development based on `.env_Sample`, will have two additional key-value pair for bot registration's Azure AD application credentials as below.
+This is what is used in **server.js**  to initialize the bot adapter.

 ```json
 BOT_REG_AAD_APP_ID=00000000-0000-0000-0000-000000000000